 |Prof. Terry Boult||Email (preferred form of contact):

 |Phone||719 255 3510 (office) 719 255 3900 (lab) 719 963 0573 (cell)|

-I have an office in EAS, one at the vast lab.
+I have an office in EAS, and spends lots of time in the vast lab (EAS149).
 Also through my role in EPIIC, I have lots of meetings off campus.
 Finding me by dropping in is a low probably event.
 Try to arrange a meeting by email.

 Note that I run a pretty aggressive spam filter, if you don't get a response to email with 48hours, try again and add the word "innovation" to your subject line.